 Today on 8th May 2020 (known as “Pochishe Baishakh” or “Rabindra Jayanti” in the colloquial Bengali language, his mother tongue) we celebrate his 159th birth anniversary.
 I take this opportunity to offer my dedication and respect to the phenomenal and epic figure of India.
 Every Indian remembers him when they sing proudly the national anthem of India.
 Yes, he is the writer of the Indian National Anthem – “Jana Gana Mana, Adhinayaka Jaya Hai, Bharata Bhagya Vidhata” (Thou art the ruler of the minds of all people, Dispenser of India's destiny).

-The institute attained the stature of a university in the year 1951, fulfilling the dream of Tagore.
+The institute attained the stature of a university in the year 1951, fulfilling its dream of Tagore.
 The beauty of the educational system is till date, the authorities still follow the open-air education though in the miniature state, keeping in mind the guidance provided by Tagore years back.
 Huge mango trees at the campus represent the age-old tradition of the academic journey portrayed by Tagore.
-The University is situated at Santiniketan in the district of Birbhum in West Bengal, India (Eastern part of India).
+The University is situated at Santiniketan in the district of Birbhum in west bengal, India (Eastern part of India).

 The Various Departments and Institutes of the University